PinkDiamond1/docs-24/docs/reference/starlark-instructions.md

 )
 ```

-The return value is a [future reference][future-references-reference] to the ID of the files artifact that was generated, which can be used with the `files` property of the service config of the `add_service` command.
+The return value is a [future reference][future-references-reference] to the ID of the [files artifact][files-artifacts] that was generated, which can be used with the `files` property of the service config of the `add_service` command.

 ### upload_files

-`upload_files` packages the files specified by the [locator][locators] into a files artifact that gets stored inside the enclave.
+`upload_files` packages the files specified by the [locator][locators] into a [files artifact][files-artifacts] that gets stored inside the enclave.
 This is particularly useful when a static file needs to be loaded to a service container.

 ```python
 artifact_id = upload_files(